Head

 Evaluation Criteria

-- Coverage: Entire facial bone region from orbital roofs to mandible, including zygoma.
+- Coverage (what anatomy must be included and how you verify it’s complete): Entire facial bone region from orbital roofs to mandible, including zygoma.

 - No rotation → mandibular rami and greater wings of sphenoid superimposed.